Installation

 later without touching your system-wide Python.
 For these reasons, installing

-into Conda’s base
+into Conda’s base environment is discouraged.

-Linux / macOS / PyPI (recommended via virtual environment)
+PyPI (recommended via virtual environment)

 Use Python’s built-in virtual environments to isolate your installation: